Soccer-Dutch club AZ condemn supporters who attacked West Ham fans | Sports-Games

 "I don't even call them supporters.
 Just stay home if you have such intentions.
 "Such a beautiful evening, such a great atmosphere, I really enjoyed it until the final whistle.
 What happened after that I find very sad and a pity.”

-Police and stewards were quickly on the scene to prevent further confrontation and calm was restored after 10 minutes.
+West Ham manager David Moyes said the incident had overshadowed the Premier League club's achievement.
+"There was nothing we could do, or that West Ham as a club could do.
+Like anyone, if you saw your family members in trouble then you'd go and help out and that was the situation," Moyes told reporters on Friday.

+"Unfortunately it's taken up a lot of the news and time.
+But we're not letting it take away from the fact we reached the final, which is a brilliant achievement."
 There was a similar incident in London last week when AZ supporters, including the family of coach Jansen, were accosted by West Ham fans after they celebrated the goal scored by the Dutch club in the first half of the first leg.
+(Writing by Mark Gleeson in Johannesburg, additional reporting by Aadi Nair in Bengaluru; Editing by Peter Rutherford and Ken Ferris)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)